 What Makes an Early Learning Environment Successful?

-A nurturing and stimulating learning environment lays the foundation for a child’s holistic development, fostering their cognitive, social, and emotional growth.
-There are six key elements to creating strong learning environments.
+A nurturing and stimulating learning environment helps lay the foundation for a child’s holistic development, fostering their cognitive, social, and emotional growth.
+There are six key elements to optimize learning in the classroom:

 - Relationships: Responsive and caring relationships establish the secure base from which children can explore the world.

 - Understanding Context: Each child must be understood within the context of their individual family, community and experiences.

 - Positivity: Each child’s positive attributes are identified and recognized.